-ITC strategy has pivoted to focus on Secure End User Services
+ITC Strategy Is Focused On Secure End User Services

 We are beginning with Secure End User Services (SEUS), which includes enterprise service solutions.
 Cyber security vulnerabilities heightened Delaware’s need to rapidly increase endpoint security due to many employees remotely connecting to the state network.

 Secure End User Services (SEUS) equitably delivers the essential technologies and tools for a productive, secure State workforce.
 Agencies and workers benefit from standard enterprise tools, security, training, governance, and 24x7x365 support.
 SEUS is comprised of six enterprise components: Enterprise Service Desk, Enterprise Desktop, Network & Connectivity, Enterprise Voice, Email & Collaboration, and Security Suite.